AZT-GH/ASCEND/README.md

 | SZYY1206O^             | LED                          | 8   |

 ## SOFTWARE
-The ASCEND features zero latency software debouncing for the 3 mouse control buttons and standard 50ms software deboucning for the dpi buttons.
+The ASCEND features 1ms latency software debouncing for the 3 mouse control buttons and standard 50ms software deboucning for the dpi buttons.
 The SPI code and SROM file have been sourced from [PMW3389-DUO](https://github.com/wklenk/pmw3389-duo/tree/main).
 The debouncing and dpi select code is original.

 ## SHELL
 tbd

 ## FUTURE
 I plan to incorporate a scroll wheel into the design once a fully functioning version of the current design is ready for manufacture.
 Furthermore, a ui for user adjustment of dpi_array without soldering programming cables is planned.
-Until then, any sold mice will have dpi values and polling rate hardcoded onto the mouse (customisable at order time)
+Until then, any mice will have dpi values and polling rate hardcoded onto the mouse (customisable at order time)

 I hope that this project helps you with your mouse building endeavour as I found it quite difficult to gather information on this topic.